Abdul Ahad Momand: Career

 Lyakhov and Momand returned to Earth aboard Soyuz TM-5.
 The 6 September planned landing of Soyuz TM-5 was delayed because of mechanical complications on the Mir.
 Radio Moscow reassured listeners that Lyakhov and Momand were fine and in touch with Mission Control.
 However, their sanitation facilities were on board the jettisoned orbital module and consequently they soiled themselves during the delay.
 A recording, colloquially called the der’mo tape, was played of them laughing about this.
 A day later, the retro-fire was successful, and at 00:50 GMT Soyuz TM-5 landed near Dzhezkazgan.
 During touchdown, there was no live radio coverage, but only live television pictures of Mission Control.

 As Momand returned to Afghanistan, he was greeted by a large crowd that threw flowers at him, as the Mujahideen fired a barrage of rockets towards the city of Kabul.
 The city was the site of 25 separate rocket attacks in a single day, resulting in 35 dead and 165 injured.

 Momand was awarded the title of Hero of the Soviet Union on 7 September 1988 as well as the Hero of the Democratic Republic of Afghanistan and the Order of Lenin.

 During his flight to space, his mother was extremely distraught over the safety of her son.
 President Najibullah called Momand's mother into the President's office and arranged an audio/video conference between Momand and her.
 By this event, Pashto became the fourth language spoken in space.
 On his return, he was made deputy minister of civil aviation.

 Momand was in India sorting out a complaint regarding Ariana Airlines during the collapse of Najibullah's government in 1992.
-Momand decided to emigrate to Germany, and applied for asylum there, becoming a German citizen via naturalisation in 2003.
-He worked in the printing service and is now an accountant residing in Ostfildern near Stuttgart.
+Momand decided to emigrate to Germany, and applied for asylum there, becoming a German citizen by naturalisation in 2003.
+He worked in the printing service and subsequently became an accountant residing in Ostfildern near Stuttgart.
 He received the Russian Medal "For Merit in Space Exploration" in 2010.
 He returned to Afghanistan in 2013, at the request of then-President Hamid Karzai, for the occasion of the twenty-fifth anniversary of his space mission as shown in the BBC Persian documentary “Kabul to the Galaxy” (Persian: کابل تا کهکشان, Kābul tā Kahkešān).

-Personal life
+Personal life and death

-Momand is married to Zulfara and has 2 daughters and a son.
-Momand is fluent in 4 languages, Pashto, Persian, Russian and German.
+Momand was married to Zulfara and had two daughters and a son.
+He was fluent in four languages: Pashto, Persian, Russian and German.

+Momand died of cancer in Stuttgart, Baden-Württemberg, Germany, on 21 June 2026.